 Microdermabrasion is done to reduce the oiliness in acne prone skins.
 It also helps reduce superficial acne scarring.

 A steroid injection is delivered into larger pimples ie nodules and cysts to reduce inflammation.

 BLUE LIGHT AND PHOTODYNAMIC THERAPY (PDT)

-These are light and laser systems, which are used, in some medical centers to treat acne.
+These are light and laser systems, which are used to treat acne.